Why I Swear by a Pebble Tray for Plants (My Easy Humidity Fix)

 My daughter and son-in-law finished a backyard project where they removed a lot of river rock.
 Lucky me…they gave me as many river rocks as I wanted.
 Perfect for plant pebble trays!

 River rock is especially nice for larger pebble trays because the size of the rocks can be slightly larger.
-As long as your layer of rock and the base of the pots are level, you are in great shape!
+As long as your layer of rock and the base of the pots are level, you’re in great shape!

 Beach glass or other colored glass makes for a beautiful pebble tray.